-- Every effort has been made to accommodate digital devices.
-Lesson samples are often on multiple platforms.
+• Every effort has been made to accommodate varied digital devices.
+Project samples are often on multiple platforms.
 If the activity is impossible on your digital device (i.e., iPads don't have mouses; software doesn't run in Chromebooks), focus on the Big Idea and Essential Question-the skill taught and its application to inquiry.
-Adapt instructions as you follow steps. - If you're looking for links in the articles (because you have a print book), go to AskaTechTeacher.com and search for the article.
-You'll find links there.
+Adapt instructions as you follow steps.